pivotal/docs-tap/scst-scan/create-supply-chain-workload.md

-# Create a Workload from the Supply Chain
+# Create a workload from the Supply Chain

 This topic covers how to create and apply a workload from a Tanzu Supply Chain, how to observe a workload, and how to verify the scanning performed in a workload.